 Goodwill and intangible assets account for a significant amount of the Corporation's total assets.
 Goodwill and intangible assets are subject to impairment tests which involve the determination of fair value.
 Inherent in such fair value determinations are certain judgments and estimates including, but not limited to, projected future sales, earnings and capital investment; discount rates; and terminal growth rates.
 These judgments and estimates may change in the future due to uncertain competitive market and general economic conditions, or as the Corporation makes changes in its business strategies.
 Given the current state of the economy, certain of the aforementioned factors affecting the determination of fair value may be impacted and, as a result, the Corporation's financial results may be adversely affected.

 The following chart summarizes Corby's goodwill and intangible assets and details the amounts associated with each brand (or basket of brands) and market:

-Carrying Values as at June 30, 2012 Associated Brand Associated Market Goodwill Intangibles Total Various Pernod Ricard brands Lamb's rum Corby domestic brands Canada International (1) Canada \$ - 1.4 1.9 \$ 42.0 11.8 - \$ 42.0 13.2 1.9 \$ 3.3 \$ 53.8 \$ 57.1
+Carrying Values as at June 30, 2013 2013

+Associated Brand Associated Market Goodwill Intangibles Total

+Various PR brands Canada \$ \$ 37.4 \$ 37.4

+Lamb's rum United Kingdom (1) 1.4 11.8 13.2

+Corby domestic brands Canada 1.9 - 1.9

+Certain agency brands Canada - 0.4 0.4

+\$ 3.3 \$ 49.6 \$ 52.9

-(1) The international business for Lamb's rum is primarily focused in the UK; however, the trademarks and licences purchased relate to all international markets outside of Canada, as Corby previously owned the Canadian rights.
+(1) The international business for Lamb's rum is primarily focused in the UK, however, the trademarks and licenses purchased, relate to all international markets outside of Canada, as Corby previously owned the Canadian rights.